lycus/mci/docs/instruction_set.rst

     register int32(float32, float64) bar;

-The target may also have a specified calling convention (``cdecl`` or ``stdcall``), in which case the given function must be an FFI function with a matching calling convention.
+The target may also have a specified calling convention (``cdecl`` or ``stdcall``), in which case the given function must have a matching calling convention.

 load.null
 ---------